 For a more relaxed afternoon, head to Driessen Beach Park, which remains quiet even in the peak months.
 Enjoy the miles of sugar sand or stroll the boardwalk.
 Pack all your favorite beach eats to cook up a feast on the beach’s BBQs.

 Short and sweet, Capers Island is an undeveloped stretch of pristine land that’s only accessible by boat.
-This, of course, makes Capers Island the top spot to explore if you want to escape the noise of Historic Charleston.
-Grab a free, but required, permit, and pack your tent for a night on the beach surrounded by driftwood.
+This makes Capers Island the top spot to explore if you want to escape the noise of Historic Charleston.
+Grab a free but required permit, and pack your tent for a night on the beach surrounded by driftwood.

 The stunning beaches in Capers Island are far removed from the footprints of civilization.
 After waking up to the sounds of the crashing waves, hunt for shells or try to spot ocean life along the shores.
 Keep your eyes peeled for ospreys while watching the water for dolphins.

-Although the easiest, and most common way, of accessing Capers Island is via boat or charter, it’s also possible to paddle your way to paradise.
+The easiest and most common way of accessing Capers Island is via boat or charter.
+But it’s also possible to paddle your way to paradise.
 From there, paddle to Bulls Island, a sprawling nature refuge and home to Boneyard Beach.

 Another uninhabited area you should visit on your adventures in Charleston, South Carolina, is Morris Island.
-Like Capers Island, you can only reach Morris Island on a boat.
+Like Capers Island, you can only reach Morris Island by boat.
 The brief journey into Charleston Harbor is worth it.
 Visitors are rewarded with one of the most scenic Charleston beaches.

 Far from just a spot to bask in the sun, the sandy shores are primed for shell collecting and bird watching.
 From wherever you are on the island, you’ll also be able to spot the Morris Island Lighthouse.
 Built in 1876, the historic lighthouse is listed on the National Register of Historic Places.